Introduction to the translation and analysis of Thomas Aquinas’ writings relating to the christian doctrine of tongues.

 Seventh, to understand the concept of unknown tongues as was used in his texts.
 What did he mean by it, and how did it possibly influence later thinkers and translators.

-This series, along with all the other Ecclesiastical writers on the subject, is intended to provide the texts in the original language, along with an English translation and analysis.
+This series, along with all the other ecclesiastical writers on the subject, is intended to provide the texts in the original language, along with an English translation and analysis.
 This is to counter the over-generalizations and lack of scholarship that has so badly scarred and misdirected issues surrounding the Church doctrine of tongues.

 The translations are based on the printed version found in S. Thomae Opera.
-Robert Busa, S.I. ed.
+Roberto Busa, S.I. ed.
 Fromman-Holzboog.
 1980.
 There is an almost identical web version available at corpusthomisticum.org.

 There are numerous English translations available on Aquinas’ works on Summa Theologica but only one is popularly found on I Corinthians — Fabian Larcher’s unpublished translation on I Corinthians.
 It has been posted at Ave Maria’s website in a non-critical edition, with hopes that the centre will improve it to a final form.